yzjedu/cs151-lab6-max_kriston_lab6/algorithm.md

             1. Display the new balance to the user.
        3. otherwise:
              1. Output an error message requesting a valid positive number.

+- Function name: view_function
+- parameter: none
+- return: new balance
-   4. Else if the choice is 'V' (View Balance):
+  4. if the choice is 'V' (View Balance):
       1. Output the current balance to the user.

+- function: withdraw_function
+- parameter: none
+- return: balance
-   5. Else if the choice is 'W' (Withdraw):
+   5. if the choice is 'W' (Withdraw):
        1. Prompt the user to enter the amount to withdraw.
        2. Check if the withdrawal amount is a valid positive integer:
             1. Convert the input to an integer.